cysouw/diathesis/text/c06_prepositions.md

 - Ich lüge dir zu viel. \
   Ich lüge zu viel für deinen Geschmack.

-###      --- [ ADJ > OBJ ] *Ortspertinenzdativ* --- {.unnumbered color=gray}

-### [ NLg | NLD ] Possessor-of-location to dative experiencer {#sec:prepositions-possessor-of-location-to-dative-experiencer}
+### [ NLg | NLD ] Possessor-of-location dative {#sec:prepositions-possessor-of-location-to-dative-experiencer}

 Some datives can be expressed alternatively as a possessor inside a prepositional phrase.
-This happens with some verbs that can be used intransitively [@next a] or with a dative [@next b].
+This happens with some verbs that can be used either intransitively [@next a] or with a dative [@next b].
 However, this dative cannot be used without an additional prepositional phrase [@next c].
 In these cases, the dative can be alternatively expressed as the possessor of the prepositional object [@next d].
+In German I propose to call this diathesis ~~Ortspertinenzdativ~~.

 ::: ex
 a.
 Der Affe saß ruhig.